Top Delicious Foods For Picky Toddlers

 Editorial Team

-• First of all, do not force your child to eat.
-Understand his or her appetite and don’t panic.
+• First of all, do not force your toddler to eat.
+Understand their appetite

-• Don’t make the meal-time as a battle time.
+• Don’t make the meal time as a battle time.
 Remove the stress and make it fun.
-Play a game or experiment with food to make it look interesting to a little child.
+Play a game or experiment with food to make it look interesting to a toddler(1)

 • Prepare a well-balanced meal.
 If your child doesn’t like veggies, don’t give veggies as a whole.
 Try veggie soups, cutlets, pasta, etc.